rlberry-py/rlberry/docs/basics/DeepRLTutorial/TutorialDeepRL.rst

 library <https://gym.openai.com/envs/>`__.
 This library provides a large number of environments to test RL algorithm.

-We will focus on the **CartPole-v1** environment, anyway, it might be interesting for the reader to experiment with other as well, such as **Acrobot-v1** or **MountainCar-v0**.
-The following table presents some basic components of the three environements, such as the dimensions of their observation and action spaces and the rewards occuring at each step.
+We will focus only on the **CartPole-v1** environment, although we recommend experimenting with other environments such as **Acrobot-v1** and **MountainCar-v0**.
+The following table presents some basic components of the three environments, such as the dimensions of their observation and action spaces and the rewards occurring at each step.

 ===================== =========== =========================